digitalocean/sea-notes-saas-starter-kit/README.md

 ## First Things to Try

-The basic version of SeaNotes is now set up locally on your computer!
+The basic version of RPaaS is now set up locally on your computer!
 You can start exploring and playing around with the app right away:

 1. **Sign up** for a new account